Santa Croce del Sannio: GM Galanti Historical Institute

+G. Vitelli municipal library

+The G. Vitelli municipal library contains over 4,000 volumes, all catalogued and computerized.
+The library has also published several books on folk songs and ancient crafts of the town.
+It is dedicated to famed local papyrologist Girolamo Vitelli (1849–1935).

+Traces – A shared sheep track

+Often called 'Tracce' or 'The Tracks Project' (full name: Traces – A shared sheep track") is a collaborative effort between the regional governments of Santa Croce del Sannio and neighbouring municipality, Circello.
+The aim of the project is to tackle the municipalities' decreasing population whilst also bringing awareness to their area's history.
+Funded by the PNRR Measure M1C3, Intervention 2.1 – Attractiveness of historic villages, more commonly referred to as the "villages call project".
+The project's name was "democratically chosen".

 Infrastructure and transport

 Roads

 The municipality is crossed by the provincial road 55 which allows easy connection with the state road 87 Sannitica, as well as by the provincial roads 64, 66, 67 and 105.

 Railways

 The municipality is served by the Santa Croce del Sannio station on the Campobasso-Benevento line, located in the municipality of Morcone and active only for tourist purposes.

 Bus lines

 The municipality can also be reached by private bus companies on the Santa Croce-Benevento, Cercemaggiore-Naples line, with connections to Benevento and Naples.